Course Outline

 - Indoor location tracking

-- Smart lighting for smart city
+- Smart lighting for smart cities

 - Smart Waste Disposal system

-- Smart pollution control in city
+- Smart pollution control in cities

-Module 9 : Mobile IoT Modem, 4G, 5G, NB-IOT
+Module 9: Mobile IoT Modem, 4G, 5G, NB-IOT

-- 4G IoT standards for IoT : LTE-M applications, NB-IoT, UNB standard for 3GPP, 4G , LTE CAT-1 IoT
+- 4G IoT standards for IoT: LTE-M applications, NB-IoT, UNB standard for 3GPP, 4G, LTE CAT-1 IoT

-- 5G IoT standard for IoT : LPWA, eMTC , IMT 2020 5G
+- 5G IoT standard for IoT: LPWA, eMTC, IMT 2020 5G

 - Detailed architecture of IoT Mobile Modem

-- Security Vulnerability of 4G/5G and Radio Networks
+- Security Vulnerability of 4G / 5G and Radio Networks

-- IoT gateways -architecture, classification and security issues
+- IoT gateways - architecture, classification, and security issues

-Module 10 : Managed IoT Service : IoT management layers
+Module 10: Managed IoT Service: IoT management layers

 - Sensor onboarding